AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 ## In-memory cache

-By default, MSAL has an in-memory cache.
+MSAL maintains an in-memory cache.
 The in-memory cache is the single source of truth for all MSAL activities involving tokens and accounts.
-The lifetime of in-memory cache is the same as the MSAL instance.
-If the MSAL instance restarts, the cache is erased when the process lifecycle finishes.
+The lifetime of in-memory cache is the same as the MSAL application object.
+If the process using MSAL restarts, the cache is erased when the process lifecycle finishes.
+This affects user scenarios as users will have to re-authenticate, and although the browser will do most some of the work, the end user experience suffers.
+Service to service scenarios suffer because getting a token from AAD involves HTTP requests, and is much slower than getting a token from a cache.

  We recommend persisting the cache with encryption for all production applications both for security and desired cache longevity.
 If you choose not to persist the cache, the [TokenCache](https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.tokencache.html) interface is still available to access the cached entities.

 Note that the in-memory cache is not scalable for server-side applications and performance will degrade after holding a few 100 tokens in cache.
 For web app and web API scenarios, this approximates to serving a few 100 users.
 For daemon app scenarios using client credentials grant to call other apps, this means a few 100 tenants.
 See [performance](#performance-and-security) below for more.